 On April 3, 2023, we announced the initiation of a Phase I/IIA clinical trial for ALZN002 to treat mild to moderate dementia of the Alzheimer's type.
 The purpose of this trial is to assess the safety, tolerability, and efficacy of multiple ascending doses of ALZN002 compared with that of placebo in 20-30 subjects with mild to moderate morbidity.
+We expect this trial to last for up to five years.
 The primary goal of this clinical trial is to determine an appropriate dose of ALZN002 for treatment of patients with Alzheimer's in a larger Phase IIB efficacy and safety clinical trial, which Alzamend expects to initiate within three months of receiving data from the initial trial.
+On February 13, 2024, we received notice from the company we engaged as our contract research organization ("CRO"), Biorasi, LLC. ("Biorasi") that Biorasi was terminating our contract with them.
+We are currently pursuing the engagement of a replacement CRO.

-The continuation of our current plan of operations with respect to conducting the series of human clinical trials for each of our therapeutics requires us to raise additional capital to fund our operations.
+The continuation of our current plan of operations with respect to initiating and conducting the series of human clinical trials for each of our therapeutics requires us to raise additional capital to fund our operations.